 - Accept personal financial responsibility for any charges and call with any questions

-- Follow Student Health & Well-Being rules, consider the rights of others and treat them with respect
+- Follow Student Health and Well-Being rules, consider the rights of others and treat them with respect

 We hope you are pleased with the care you receive and encourage you to use one of the options below to provide positive feedback.
 However, if you experience a problem or have concerns, please inform one of our staff members.
 It is your right to express a concern or complaint and expect a prompt response.